-Numbers matching, l81/350 engine, 58,000 miles on dash (title is exempt for mileage), camel leather interior, automatic transmission, power seat, power steering, power brakes, power
+Numbers matching, L81/350 engine, four speed manual transmission, 19,689 miles on dash (title is exempt for mileage), black leather interior, power steering, power brakes, power

-Numbers matching, L48/350 engine, automatic transmission, 21,900 original miles, smoke gray leather interior, rally wheels, power steering, power brakes, power windows, tilt and telescopic steering
+Numbers matching, L48/350, 4 speed manual transmission, 72,794 original miles, black interior, alloy wheels, power steering, power brakes, power windows, dual adjustable mirrors, AM/FM/Cassette, tilt

 In 1953, the first year of the Corvette, Corvettes were only available in Polo White.
 In 1954, Chevrolet decided to release the Corvette in additional colors.
 The first three color options were Sportsman Red, Pennant Blue, and black.
 Polo white was considered standard.